crs4/seal/docs/installation_deploying.rst

 --------------------------

-The Java components of Seal are trivial to install, since they are entirely contained in a single jar file.
-It simply needs to be accessible to the Seal start-up scripts.
+The Java components of Seal are trivial to install, since they are entirely contained in a single jar file which Hadoop automatically distributes to the slave nodes.
+You simply need to ensure that the Jar is accessible to the Seal start-up scripts.

-On the other hand, the Python components can be a little more tricky, and they need to be accessible directly to the map and reduces tasks that run on the slave nodes.
+On the other hand, the Python components are a little more tricky, and they need to be accessible directly to the map and reduces tasks that run on the slave nodes.
 If you would like to handle a custom installation scenario, note that Seal uses the standard Python distutils_.
 Please run